How can I make sure I am considered for admission from the waiting list?

 How should I communicate with the Admission Office after I have submitted the Respond to Waiting List Offer form?

 If you would like to send us an update or express your continued interest in Williams, please do so by using the Waiting List Continued Interest form within your My Williams Account.
 This form will display only after you have submitted the Respond to Waiting List Offer form.
 We ask students to provide updates and convey continued interest exclusively through the Waiting List Continued Interest form so that all communications are added to their application file directly for review by the Admission Committee.
 Please note that information shared via email will not be added to application files.

 How many students are on the waiting list and how many are admitted?

 The total number of students on the waiting list each year ranges between 500 and 650.
-In the past five years, 25 students on average have been admitted from the waiting list.
+In a typical year, 25 students on average have been admitted from the waiting list.